 What is ReproducibiliTea?

-ReproducibiliTEA is an international ECR-led journal club initiative that helps young researchers create local Open Science groups that discuss issues, papers and ideas to do with improving science.
-For more information see the ReproducabiliTea Wiki pages and the main page: https://reproducibilitea.org/.
+ReproducibiliTEA is an international journal club initiative that helps researchers create local Open Research groups that discuss issues, papers and ideas to do with improving science.
+For more information see the ReproducabiliTea Wiki pages and the main page.
 ReproducibiliTEA has now also joined up with UK Reproducibility Network.

 The sessions are open to anybody interested in robust research practice, reproducibility, replication, open science, and transparency.
 In each session, we will discuss a paper relating to one of these themes.
 We will also have guest speakers running seminars about reproducibility and open science practice.